 In addition to using sun protection products, there are further measures you can take to protect your child from the sun's harmful rays:

 - Limit sun exposure: Try to avoid being outdoors when the sun's rays are strongest, typically between 10 a.m. and 4 p.m.
 Stay in the shade and plan indoor activities during these hours.

 - Use sun-protective clothing: Dress your child in loose-fitting clothing that covers the skin well.
 Choose clothing with built-in sun protection or add sun protection to the laundry to provide extra protection.

 - Wear a sun hat and sunglasses: Protect your child's head and eyes by using a sun hat with a wide brim and sunglasses with UV protection.

-Remember to consult a dermatologist or pharmacist if you have any specific questions or concerns about sun protection products for children.
-With the right knowledge and awareness, you can make your child's sun-filled hours both safe and enjoyable.
+Remember to consult with a dermatologist or pharmacist if you have any specific questions or concerns about sun protection products for children.
+With the right knowledge and awareness, you can make your child's time in the sun both safe and enjoyable.